AccusoftCorporation/Teamcity-Parameter-Plugin/readme.txt

 Purpose

-  * This plug-in's purpose is to search for user defined tools and make agent parameters for them
+  * This plug-in's purpose is to search for user defined tools and make agent parameters for them.

   * For example, if you want to know which versions of Maven you have on a build machine, you might specify the following parameters for the plugin: